- Download our Moving to Buenos Aires Guide (PDF)

 The best places to live in Buenos Aires

 Buenos Aires is a city with a unique character and atmosphere that is reflected in its various areas and suburbs, known as barrios.
 Each barrio is shaped by its history, culture and community.
-For instance, Recoleta is known for its elegant architecture and affluent residents, while San Telmo is renowned for its vibrant street life, tango culture and antique markets.
-Palermo, on the other hand, is a popular barrio for its trendy restaurants, bars and nightlife, as well as its parks and green spaces.
-Meanwhile, Belgrano is a residential barrio that is popular among families and retirees for its quiet streets, tree-lined avenues and proximity to public transport.
+Recoleta is known for its elegant architecture and affluent residents, and San Telmo is renowned for its lively street life, tango culture and antique markets.
+Palermo is a popular barrio for its trendy restaurants, bars and nightlife, as well as its parks and green spaces.
+Belgrano is a residential barrio popular among families and retirees for its quiet streets, tree-lined avenues and proximity to public transport.

-When considering where to live in Buenos Aires, expats should take into account their lifestyle preferences, budget and proximity to work, schools and amenities.
+When considering where to live in Buenos Aires, expats should take into account their preferences, budget and proximity to work, schools and amenities.
 Living in the city centre may be more convenient for those who work in the financial or commercial districts, but it can also be more expensive and noisy.
-On the other hand, living in the suburbs may offer a more relaxed and affordable lifestyle, with access to parks, shops and schools.
-Furthermore, the city's efficient public transport system, which includes buses, subways and trains, makes it easy to commute to different parts of the city even from the suburbs.
+On the other hand, living in the suburbs may offer a more relaxed and affordable way of life, with access to parks, shops and schools.
+The city’s efficient transport network, which includes buses, subways and trains, makes it easy to travel to different parts of the city, even from the suburbs.

-Below is a list of some of the most popular areas for expats in Buenos Aires.
+Below is a list of some of the most popular areas for newcomers in Buenos Aires.

 Family-friendly areas in Buenos Aires